mass-Eve/programming-with-C/04-switch(case)/switch-case.md

                 body
                 break; (optional, it pretty much works the same, if not putted also!)
         }
+    Note -: The case value is mandatory to be an integer or a character just like the switch-variable.
 -------------------------------------------------------------
 _Ques_. **Why should I use switch(case) statements when I already have if-else ladder?**